Presidency of Manuel Felipe de Tovar: Alimentation

 On July 7, 1860, a decree was issued authorizing the presidency to permit the temporary free importation of corn, rice, legumes, potatoes, salted meat, and lard.

-Work
+Labor

 On the same date, July 7, 1860, a decree was approved establishing the annual salaries of high-ranking officials, setting it at 12,000 pesos for the president and 4,000 pesos for the vice president."